dsully/sith-language-server/README.md

 ## How to use

 You can download the latest version of SithLSP from the [releases](https://github.com/LaBatata101/sith-language-server/releases) or build it manually following the steps bellow.
-The VSCode extension can also be downloaded from the [releases](https://github.com/LaBatata101/sith-language-server/releases) page, it's the file with the `.vsix` extension.
+The VSCode extension can also be downloaded from the [releases](https://github.com/LaBatata101/sith-language-server/releases) page, it's the `.vsix` file.

 ### Building the project